How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

-One of the worst things that can happen to you as a business owner is to break the law.
+One of the worst predicaments a business owner can find themselves in is to break the law.

-Online laws, regulations, and guidelines are designed to protect consumers and apply to anyone who sells, markets or promotes products or services online.
+Online laws, regulations, and guidelines were designed to protect the rights of consumers and apply to anyone who markets, sells or promotes goods or services online.
 Every website owner risks being sued for not following compliance laws.
-Feigning ignorance about legal requirements won’t prevent someone from taking legal action against you.
+Feigning ignorance about legal requirements won’t prevent you from being slapped with a legal notice.

-Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites clearly state that if you promote anything on your website for material gain, you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory agencies, such as the Better Business Bureau, also referred to as BBB.
-Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+Recent laws introduced in 2014 regulating how businesses promote advertising on their websites state that if you plan to promote anything on your website for material gain, you must follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the (US based) BBB, or Better Business Bureau.
+Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

-These laws has consequences for various business categories, including:
+The introduction of these laws has legal ramifications for various business categories, including:

-• Any type of advertising, e.g. Google AdWords or AdSense
+• Any type of advertising, e.g. contextual ads

 • Retarget Marketing